-JK had no intentions of leaving his family for this woman.
-Likewise, he had no intentions of giving up the fun and sexual pleasure she provided him.
-He justified that he wasn't hurting anyone and, in fact, he saw this as a win-win-win.
+JK had no intention of leaving his family for this woman.
+Likewise, he had no intention of giving up the fun and sexual pleasure she provided him.
+He justified that he wasn't hurting anyone, and in fact, he saw this as a win-win-win.
 Everyone got what they wanted.
 His wife didn't quite see it this way.

-According to noted psychologist and author, Esther Perel, the numbers of people cheating can vary from 26% to 75% depending on how cheating is defined.
+According to noted psychologist and author, Esther Perel, the numbers of people cheating can vary from 26 to 75 percent, depending on how cheating is defined.
 She states that it can be defined as being sexual with another person, but it can also be defined as watching porn on the internet, staying on a dating app, or sexting (non-physical cheating).

 Although cheating is condemned, cheating is rampant (and the internet is making it even more widespread).
 What's up with that?

 In the examples I've shared in this article, the one thing each of these cheaters has in common is that they have a skewed relationship with power.
 In two of the three examples, those who were unfaithful felt too little power.
 In the third example, the one who cheated had a great deal of power.